 As owner, Prokhorov spent lavishly on the franchise, helping to finance the construction of the billion dollar Barclays Center and laying out $52 million to provide a state-of-the air practice facility for the Nets in Industry City, Brooklyn.
 He also bought an expansion franchise in the NBA G League for $6 million, planting it at the renovated Nassau Coliseum.

-Most famously, he paid out $123 million in luxury taxes, including $90.6 million in the 2013-14 season, in hopes of building a championship contender in Brooklyn.
-That experiment ultimately failed miserably but Prokhorov recovered by hiring Sean Marks and Kenny Atkinson, which in turn led to his summer’s signings of Kevin Durant and Kyrie Irving.
+Most famously, he paid out $123 million in luxury taxes, including a then record $90.6 million in the 2013-14 season, in hopes of building a championship contender in Brooklyn.
+That experiment ultimately failed but Prokhorov recovered by hiring Sean Marks and Kenny Atkinson, which in turn led to this summer’s signings of Kevin Durant and Kyrie Irving.

 For the fan, Tsai’s ownership, at least on the surface, shouldn’t bring many changes from the Prokhorov era which saw the team go from New Jersey and the worst venue in pro sports to Brooklyn and Barclays Center.
 Tsai has committed to supplying Marks and Atkinson with the resources needed to make the Nets a perennial championship contender.